bmd007/FenceX/work-report/theory-shaping.md

  * can recovery from major failure (kafka topics are source of truth that are persisted durably on disk.
 Any state can be re-build just by re deploying the system and re iterating over the events in kafka topics).

-### to be tested scientifically
+## To be tested scientifically
+ ### Poll leg throughput
- * FenseX allows high throughput poll style geofencing (query by fence).
+  FenseX allows high throughput poll style geofencing (query by fence).
  It is a consequence of using in-memory co-located database engine (no IO).
  Here throughput is __number of handled queries per second__.
 Such throughput for FenseX should be at least in part with [5] evaluations.